-- 5.1 When examining pants/panties, a presumptive AP screening will always be performed on crotches (even in absence of visual cue). - 5.2 A P-30 test need not be performed on item(s) which yielded a positive microscopic exam. - 5.3 The presence of spermatozoa is confirmatory for semen; however, the absence of spermatozoa without additional testing is insufficient to conclude that no semen was detected and the report will reflect this limitation by only making reference to the absence of spermatozoa.
+- 5.1 When examining panties, a presumptive AP screening may be performed on crotches (even in absence of visual cue). - 5.2 A P-30 test need not be performed on item(s) which yielded a positive microscopic exam. - 5.3 The presence of spermatozoa is confirmatory for semen; however, the absence of spermatozoa without additional testing is insufficient to conclude that no semen was detected and the report will reflect this limitation by only making reference to the absence of spermatozoa. - 5.4 In certain situations (ie: male suspect underwear with female victim) the entire flowchart may not be required depending on probative nature of semen results.